Combat Fitness tactical fitness program lineup showing the CF ONE and CF PRO tiers for military, SOF, and law enforcement athletes

 Second, specificity.

 It does not pretend all tactical athletes are the same.
-The Combat Fitness PRO tier includes distinct tracks for land, sea, air/rescue, operator base, and urban tactical units.
+The Combat Fitness PRO tier runs distinct tracks for land, sea, air/rescue, operator sustainment, and urban tactical units, each weighted to that pipeline's real demands.

 Third, progression.